 All of Kylie’s duets and collaborations on one playlist for the first time ever!

 It’s inevitable that in a career spanning over thirty years that any artist will have at least a few duets and collaborations in their back catalogue, and Kylie is certainly no exception.
-So here’s a playlist of FIFTEEN of her best known duets and musical partnerships that have produced well loved and often, hugely successful chart hits all over the world.
+So here’s a playlist of her best known duets and musical partnerships that have produced well loved and often, hugely successful chart hits all over the world.

 And of course it all started with “Especially For You” at Christmas 1988.
 And both Kylie and Jason fans got two for the price of one on this single, as over on the B side we were treated to the uptempo “All I Wanna Do Is Make You Mine”.
 Kylie’s next duet came in 1991, the soulful, more grown-up “If You Were With Me Now” with American singer Keith Washington.
 Neither of them actually met to record or make the video to the single, which became a top five hit from her fourth album “Let’s Get To It“.